google-code-export/flowplayer-core/flowplayer/trunk/README.txt

 - #363 pause stream after metadata not beforehand or else no metadata is sent for rtmp clips .
 - #363 silent seek and force to seek to a keyframe or else video frame will not display initially when paused.
 - #375 clearing the event listeners when adding new video displays prevents new events being added when the playlist is replaced.
+- #391 add message argument to connection failure callback required by some connection providers.

 3.2.7
 -----